Principles of Programming Languages: 2017-2018

 - Interpreters in monadic form.

-- Call by value and call by reference.
+- Call by name and call by value.

 - Nondeterministic programs for bactracking search.